2nd Test: Kuldeep picks three as persistent India keep South Africa to 247/6 - www.lokmattimes.com

 2nd Test: Kuldeep picks three as persistent India keep South Africa to 247/6

-Guwahati, Nov 22 Kuldeep Yadav led the way with figures of 3-48 as a persistent India reduced South ...
+Guwahati, Nov 22 Kuldeep Yadav’s three‑wicket haul became the standout bowling effort on the opening day of the ...

-Guwahati, Nov 22 Kuldeep Yadav led the way with figures of 3-48 as a persistent India reduced South Africa to 247/6 in 81.5 overs before bad light brought an early end to Day One in the second and final Test of the series at the Barsapara Cricket Stadium here on Saturday.
+Guwahati, Nov 22 Kuldeep Yadav’s three‑wicket haul became the standout bowling effort on the opening day of the first‑ever Test at the Barsapara Cricket Stadium, as a persistent India restricted South Africa to 247/6 in 81.5 overs before bad light forced stumps to arrive early on day one.

-India struck late to dismiss Tony de Zorzi, which capped off a disciplined effort that ensured South Africa’s batters, despite all getting starts, failed to convert any of them into a half‑century.
-Having won the toss on a good red soil batting pitch, South Africa were unable to fully capitalise on the opportunity, leaving India the happier side at stumps.
+The left‑arm wrist-spinner returned figures of 3-48, while Jasprit Bumrah, Mohammed Siraj, and Ravindra Jadeja took a wicket each as India got rewarded for their persistence by picking four wickets in the final session.
+On a good red soil batting pitch, all South African batters got good starts, but none went on to a half‑century.

+Each time the batters looked to accelerate, India were sharp enough to seize the opportunity and pick scalps, thus ensuring the visitors never fully ran away with opening day honours.
+With South Africa now into their lower order, India will aim to wrap up the innings quickly on Day Two.

 But Mohammed Siraj struck with the first ball of his spell with the second new ball to dismiss de Zorzi, thanks to a brilliant catch from captain Rishabh Pant diving to his left to complete a superb take with both hands in front of first slip.
 The dismissal provided India with a timely lift late to end day one on a high.